csiro-data-school/git-intro/_episodes/03-configuring-git.md

 | Emacs              | `$ git config --global core.editor "emacs"`   |
 | Vim                | `$ git config --global core.editor "vim"`   |

+If you do not have any of these available, Sublime Text is a great option which you can download from [https://www.sublimetext.com/3](https://www.sublimetext.com/3).

 > ## Git Help and Manual
 >